Skip to main content Skip to footer site map

 How Many Pay Periods Are in a Year?

 When preparing a payroll calendar, you will determine how frequently your company will issue paychecks.
 Bi-weekly pay periods are the most common (according to the Bureau of Labor Statistics), but depending on pay frequency laws, business needs, and employee preferences, you may pay employees monthly, semimonthly, weekly, or even more frequently.
-Before finalizing a payroll calendar, employers should also check for applicable state or local laws or regulations to determine pay frequency restrictions.
+Before finalizing a payroll calendar, employers should also verify applicable state or local laws or regulations to determine any pay frequency restrictions.

 Weekly Payroll Calendar